20PercentRendered/fivem-docs/content/docs/support/client-faq.md

 Will FiveM run on Linux?
 ------------------------

-The FiveM client cannot run on Linux due to [no support](https://github.com/doitsujin/dxvk/issues/899) for shared resources in DXVK.
-You can run a FiveM server on Linux.
+The FiveM client can run on Linux but without anticheat, so you will not be able to connect to most servers.
+You can make your own server for you and your friends, just remember to disable svadhesive.

 Where is FiveM installed?
 -------------------------